-Archives as a meaningful part of digital libraries can take advantage of using the LOD approach instantiated by means of OAI-ORE (Kaplan et al., 2010); indeed, a methodology for representing archives in OAI-ORE would allow richer methods for modeling archival descriptions and can also provide additional and flexible visualizations of the documents that would not be restricted to the "old linear view inspired by the paper tradition" (Kaplan et al., 2010).
-At the same time, it is commonly agreed (Kaplan et al., 2010; Light and Hyry, 2002; Ross, 2007) that new approaches, such as the adoption of the OAI-ORE model, should add to, but not undermine, fundamental archival theory.
+Archives as a meaningful part of digital libraries can take advantage of using the LOD approach instantiated by means of OAI-ORE [62]; indeed, a methodology for representing archives in OAI-ORE would allow richer methods for modeling archival descriptions and can also provide additional and flexible visualizations of the documents that would not be restricted to the "old linear view inspired by the paper tradition" [62].
+At the same time, it is commonly agreed [62, 71, 88] that new approaches, such as the adoption of the OAI-ORE model, should add to, but not undermine, the fundamental archival theory.